nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 Will find the recipe of the entered name and change its parameters to the newly entered parameters.
-- All parameters are optional except for `e/NAME`, leaving any of the optional parameters out of the command means the existing parameters of that type is untouched (e.g. don't need to add `c/CUISINE` to your command if you wish to keep the cuisine parameter of the recipe unedited).
+- All parameters are optional except for `e/NAME`, leaving any of the optional parameters out of the command means the existing parameters of that type is untouched
+  - (e.g. don't need to add `c/CUISINE` to your command if you wish to keep the cuisine parameter of the recipe unedited).
-- However, leaving every single optional parameter out will basically do nothing, so that isn't really an edit now, is it?
+- However, leaving every single optional parameter out **will basically do nothing**, so that isn't really an edit now, is it?
 (You will get a reminder from YMFC for this)
-- The `e/NAME` refers to the current name of the recipe you wish to edit
+- The `e/NAME` refers to the **current name** of the recipe **you wish to edit**
-- The `n/NAME` refers to the new name you wish to rename the recipe to
+- The `n/NAME` refers to the **new name** you wish to **rename the recipe** to
-- The `i/INGREDIENTS...` refers to the new list of ingredients for the recipe (note that the entire current list of
+- The `i/INGREDIENTS...` refers to the **new list of ingredients** for the recipe
-ingredients for the recipe is overwritten with the new list inputted)
+  - NOTE: The entire current list of ingredients for the recipe is **overwritten** with the new list inputted
-- The `sn/STEPn...` refers to the new list of steps for the recipe (note that the entire current list of steps for the recipe is overwritten with the new list inputted)
+- The `sn/STEPn...` refers to the new list of steps for the recipe
+  - NOTE: The entire current list of steps for the recipe is **overwritten** with the new list inputted
-- The `c/CUISINE` refers to the new cuisine you wish to edit the recipe to have, leaving CUISINE blank (e.g. typing `c/ `) will delete the existing cuisine parameter of the recipe
+- The `c/CUISINE` refers to the new cuisine you wish to edit the recipe to have
+  - NOTE: Leaving CUISINE blank (by typing `c/ `) will **delete** the existing cuisine parameter of the recipe
-- The `t/TIME` refers to the new time taken you wish to edit the recipe to have, leaving TIME blank (e.g. typing `c/ `) will delete the existing time parameter of the recipe
+- The `t/TIME` refers to the new time taken you wish to edit the recipe to have
+  - NOTE: leaving TIME blank (by typing `t/ `) will **delete** the existing time parameter of the recipe
-* Parameters follow the same rule as adding a new recipe
+* **Parameters follow the same rule as adding a new recipe**
+  * See the add recipe command section for the proper rules and format, and **follow it EXACTLY**
 * Existing recipes cannot be renamed to a name already used by another recipe (this is case-insensitive)

 Example of usage: